mikebrsv/brastlewarkbook/README.md

 On app load: the `App.vue` root component sends an initial http request by calling the `setInitialData()` Vuex action in the `created()` lifecycle method.

-`setInitialData()` populates the initial app state: `gnomeData` (not mutated during the app lifecycle), `professions` (not mutated during the app lifecycle, used for filtering by professions), `ageSpectrum` (not mutated during the app lifecycle, used for filtering by age range) and `currentProfile` (mutated during the app lifecycle, used for outputting the profile's details) if the url `https://mikebrsv.github.io/brastlewarkbook/profile/${id}` was accessed.
+`setInitialData()` populates the initial app state: `gnomeData` (not mutated during the app lifecycle), `professions` (not mutated during the app lifecycle, used for filtering by professions), `ageSpectrum` (not mutated during the app lifecycle, used for filtering by age range) and `currentProfile` (mutated during the app lifecycle, used for outputting the profile's details) if the url `https://mikebrsv.github.io/brastlewarkbook/profile/${id}` was accessed. `sortOptions` property (not mutated) contains the parameters by which the `gnomeData` array can be sorted and is already pre-populated.

+Vuex properties `nameFilter`, `ageFilter`, `professionFilter` and `sort` are used as parameters for filtering/sorting the `gnomeGata` property.
+The sorting/filtering logic is located in the `getGnomeDataFiltered` getter; slicing the array of the profiles is done in the `getGnomeDataFilteredSliced` getter to which the `gnomesToShow` property is passed. `gnomesToShow` (default value 16) mutation is called by pressing the "Load More" button in the app interface.

 ## Interface